IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 ## Settings

+- `molang-insert.behaviorPackPath`: override root path of the behavior pack
+- `molang-insert.resourcePackPath`: override root path of the resource pack
-- `molang-insert.fileSorting`: set how files will be sorted in the menu
+- `molang-insert.fileSorting`: set how will be files sorted in the menu
 - `molang-insert.typing.enabled`: set to `true` if you want to insert molang files by typing their name alone into a string (optionally with a prefix)
 - `molang-insert.typing.prefix`: optional setting to set prefix when using typing option mentioned above